tuliogoncalves/sail/DockerOnWindows.md

 # Install Docker on windows with WSL

-- Run prompt or powershell as administrator mode.
+1) Run prompt or powershell as administrator mode.

-- This command will enable the features needed to run WSL and install the Ubuntu Linux distribution.
+2) This command will enable the features needed to run WSL and install the Ubuntu Linux distribution.

      wsl --install

-- Command to install a specific distro. (“kali-linux”, would be the chosen distro.
+     OR, Command to install a specific distro. (“kali-linux”, would be the chosen distro.
 You can change it to, for example, “Ubuntu-20.04” and it will install that distro.)

      wsl --install -d kali-linux

-- Check WSL version (WSL2 required).
+3) Check WSL version (WSL2 required).

      wsl -l -v